ColinDuquesnoy/MellowPlayer/README.md

 At the moment, there is only one cloud music service: **Grooveshark**.

 Feel free to request support for new services by opening an issue on the bug tracker or by submitting a pull request!
-See the `Service Integration API`_.
+See the [Service Integration API]() (which is not ready yet).

 ## Dependencies